gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 I hope this is helpful advise to people in the process of transition from academia to industry (or just looking for a job).
 It may take some work put all together in your CV but when it is done, new applications take _relatively_ low effort.
 Job search can be emotionally tiring because it exposes you to rejections.
 Do not worry too much.
-Success partly depends on how skilled you are at this process, and like many other things, one gets better with practice.
+Success partly depends on how skilled you are at this process, and like many other things, it gets better with practice.
-I just want to finish with a few words on the importance of being exposed to different environments for the personal and professional development and my excitement about my next step.